 - Fall term: Around 3-4 workshop dialogue sessions with UTK leaders

 - Final spring term: Around 3-4 workshop dialogue sessions with UTK leaders

 - Final spring term: The planning of a leadership project, to be developed in consultation with LDP facilitators and the home department or unit

 - End of final spring term: A wrap-up workshop series (two days) returning to the concept of authentic leadership and a career plan for lifelong development

-The application process for the 2021-2022 UTK LDP cohort is now open!
+The application process for the 2021-2022 UTK LDP cohort is now closed.
 Applicants and nominees will be reviewed for the following profile:

 - Full-time exempt staff or faculty member (tenure or non-tenure track);

 - Able to commit to the time required for the program (see above);